-The Flood Disaster Protection Act of 1973, 42 U.S.C. § 4012a, requires that projects that receive federal assistance and are located in an area identified by FEMA as being within a 1-percent annual chance/100-year floodplain on the effective Flood Insurance Rate Map (FIRM), obtain and maintain flood insurance under the NFIP for insurable structures.
+The Flood Disaster Protection Act of 1973, 42 U.S.C. § 4012a, requires that projects that receive federal assistance and are located in an area identified by FEMA as being within a 1-percent annual chance/100-year floodplain or the 0.2-percent-annual-chance (or 500-year) flood on the effective FIRM obtain and maintain flood insurance under the NFIP for insurable structures.
 To be able to purchase flood insurance, the community in which the property is located must be participating in the NFIP.
 If the community is not participating in the NFIP, federal assistance cannot be used in those areas.